What is the Double Exponential Moving Average (DEMA)?

 2. Support and Resistance

-Another important usage of the exponential averages, including DEMA, is to provide support and resistance for the stock prices.
-Resistances do not allow the stock prices to go above them, whereas the supports do not allow the prices to fall below.
+Another important use of exponential averages, including DEMA, is to show support and resistance levels for the stock prices.
+Resistance levels indicate where the stock prices show little inertia to go higher, whereas support levels indicate where prices are not likely to fall below.

 The graph shows a 25-days DEMA line for AAPL stock over a period of approximately four months.
 The first half shows the candlesticks below the black-colored DEMA line, which acts as the resistance.
 Once the stock price moves above the line around March 24th, the price does not fall below the DEMA line.
 The line now acts as the support.